RCAT | ACDL

 Sofia Martins da Cunha received her education as an Architect in Portugal and in Norway.
 She graduated at the Faculty of Architecture of the University of Porto (FAUP) in November 2014.
 In 2012 and 2013 Sofia attended the Oslo School of Architecture and Design (AHO) as part of the ERASMUS exchange program.
 While studying at AHO Sofia had the opportunity to use her interest in geometry and computation to be a key participant in the design and construction of the tensegrity structure “Floating Compression canopy” in Nusfjord, Norway.

-Sareh Saeidi is an architect and researcher.
-She graduated from IAUM in Iran (B.A., 2008) and KTH –the Royal Institute of Technology in Stockholm (M.S.A.
+Sareh Saeidi is an architect and researcher educated at IAUM in Iran (B.A., 2008) and KTH –the Royal Institute of Technology in Stockholm (M.S.A.
 2014).
-Sareh has worked in Iran as an architect for seven years, both as an independent architect in practice and in collaboration with well-established consulting engineers offices.
-During her master-level studies she worked at Rosskopf und Partner in Germany.
-Her interests in transdisciplinary transfer between architecture and biology, and performative roles of envelopes in architecture –in relation to climatic design and local specificity– became key concerns of her PhD-level research at the Oslo School of Architecture and Design (AHO) since September 2014.
+She has seven years of experience working both as an independent architect and in collaboration with well-established consulting engineers offices in Iran.
+During her master-level studies, she worked at Rosskopf und Partner in Germany where she was engaged with rationalizing designs for fabrication.
+Her keen interest in questions of local specificity and role of building envelopes in affecting the architectural experience and building’s climatic performance became the key motive in pursuing her PhD-level research at the Oslo School of Architecture and Design (AHO) since September 2014.

 Defne Sunguroğlu Hensel [AA Dipl RIBA II MSc] is an architect, interior architect, board member and principle researcher in the OCEAN Design Research Association, member of SEA Sustainable Environment Association and doctoral research fellow at AHO Oslo School of Architecture and Design.
 She holds an advisory role in building professional relations between Norway and Turkey as part of the official programme financed by Innovation Norway for architectural cooperation.
 She studied interior architecture at KIAD Kent Institute of Art & Design, Rochester, UK, architecture Part I at UCA Canterbury School of Architecture, Canterbury, UK and completed her diploma degree at the AA Architectural Association School of Architecture, London, UK where she also gained her MSc in the Emergent Technologies and Design Programme [EmTech].
 Currently, she pursues her PhD entitled: ‘Biologically Driven Convergence for Architectural Innovation and a Developmental Route to Local Specificity’ as a doctoral research fellow, a stipend by AHO.
 In the field of research by design in architecture, her interdisciplinary work extends into fields including systems & complexity; engineering; biology; biomimetics; TRIZ; material science; micro-climatology; computational design and ontologies; CAD/CAM; environmental and ecological sustainability and receives industrial sponsorships and supports, previously including Wienerberger, Norwegian Brick Association, and institutions such as FFI Norwegian Defense Research Establishment.
 Her current research projects include Nested Catenaries; Complex Brick Assemblies; ArchiTRIZ – Material-Ontology [MatOnt]; and 30 Case Studies on the performance analysis of historical buildings.
 Previously, she received the Holloway Trust Award (2006) for a significant contribution to the construction industry; Buro Happold studentship (2006) to pursue her research into Complex Brick Assemblies; a stipend by BDA Brick Development Association (2007), the Anthony Pott Memorial Award (2007) for detailed analysis and research of Eladio Dieste’s work; the PMI Award (2007) in the industrial category of the Pottery Mechanics Institute; and the IASS Tsuboi Award (2013) in the category of the most meritorious paper published in the journal of the IASS International Association for Shell and Spatial Structures in 2013.
 She held Innovation Fellowships, published, lectured, taught, exhibited, organized symposiums, exhibitions, conducted workshops internationally and her work has been published widely.